alanhogan/itdidnt.work/README.md

 Did someone send you a link to this page?
 They want to help you.

-## How to Effectively Request Help
+## How to effectively request help

 ... when something just isn’t working!